Charliechen114514/CCIMXDesktop/README_EN.md

 - Plan to add lock screen

 ### 🚀 Plan to write and provide more external basic programs:

-- 💬 Chat room (planned to be similar to QQ)

 - ⏰ Alarm clock APP
 - 🔌 Serial port assistant